U.S. flag

 • The period of excused absence for an employee on a part-time tour of duty or an uncommon tour of duty is prorated based on the number of hours in the employee’s regularly scheduled workweek.
 Prorations of excused absence are not to be made based on the length of service of active military duty.

-Note that if an employee was not a Federal civilian employee at the time of his/her activation he/she does not qualify for the 5 days of excused absence.
+Note that if an employee was not a Federal civilian employee at the time of their activation they do not qualify for the 5 days of excused absence.

 Equal Employment Opportunity (EEO) Complaints